"Dying is easy. Comedy is hard."

 .
 Note that this trope is not about serious performers who have done comedic work here and there.
 It is about people who once were well known for serious work, and now are primarily doing comedy.

-- As noted in the description, the Trope Namer is, of course, the late, great Leslie Nielsen of Airplane! and Police Squad! fame.
+- The Trope Namer is Leslie Nielsen.
 Prior to Airplane, Nielsen had a long dramatic career that spanned television and film.
 He often played military commanders and police detectives, with the occasional medieval king or Roman senator thrown in for good measure.
-Offers of leading roles had pretty much petered out by the 1980s.
-And then came his appearance in Airplane!.
-The ironic thing is that, in Airplane, he's perfectly deadpan and not personally all that funny at all when compared to the other performances.
-The same goes for The Naked Gun movies.
-His ability to act completely serious about ridiculous things was his major strength as a comedic actor.
+Offers of leading roles had pretty much petered out by the 1980s, so he deliberately branched out into comedy with Airplane!, playing The Comically Serious.
+After that, he experienced a career renaissance as a comedic actor.

 - Like Nielsen, Lloyd Bridges ended his career better known for his roles in Airplane!, the Hot Shots! movies and other comedy films than for his earlier dramatic work.

 - Believe it or not, Jim Carrey sort of qualifies.
-While he did appear in a short-lived sitcom in The Eighties (The Duck Factory) and had an ongoing stand-up career, most of his early film roles were serious rather than comic (i.e., the alcoholic son in Doing Time on Maple Drive).
+While he did appear in a short-lived sitcom in The Eighties (The Duck Factory), auditioned to be an SNL cast member (which he didn't get), and had an ongoing stand-up career, most of his early film roles were serious rather than comic (i.e., the alcoholic son in Doing Time on Maple Drive).

 - Charlie Sheen: First known for roles in Wall Street and Platoon... and then landed the role of Ricky "Wild Thing" Vaughn in Major League.
-Hot Shots!, Spin City, the Scary Movie franchise and Two and a Half Men would all follow.
+Hot Shots!, Spin City, the Scary Movie franchise, Two and a Half Men, and Anger Management would all follow.

 - Christopher Walken won an Academy Award for a dramatic role (1978's The Deer Hunter), but nowadays seems to do more comedies and gimmicky comedic cameos more often than not.
 He's even got his own Best of Saturday Night Live collection, despite never being an official cast member.

-- Robert Downey, Jr. started out doing comedies (and he was a member of the Not Ready for Prime Time Players), then went into dramatic work before falling victim to a drug problem.
-He relaunched his career with a comedy buddy movie (Kiss Kiss Bang Bang), and now seems to switch between being a comedy star and being an Action Hero.
+- Robert Downey, Jr. started out doing comedies (and he was a cast member on Saturday Night Live in the mid-1980snote ), then went into dramatic work before falling victim to his drug problems.
+He relaunched his career with a comedy buddy movie (Kiss Kiss Bang Bang), and now juggles between doing comedies and doing action films.
+Hell, he's at his funniest in his serious roles.

 - Most people don't even know Peter Sellers ever appeared in dramatic roles, but he did.
 None of them were very successful, however, or paid the bills.
-When he received acclaim for his comedic work, he simply stopped doing serious roles.
+Once he received acclaim for his comedic work, he hardly ever did serious roles.

 - William Shatner is best known for the overly dramatic Captain Kirk, as well as his intense performances in several episodes of the The Twilight Zone, and other serious roles.
 These days, however, he has made a name for himself as a loveable comedic actor, through things like the iconic Priceline commercials, Boston Legal, and most recently $#!+ My Dad Says.